Brightline Florida

 Issue in Brief

 Brightline recently launched a new corridor linking Orlando and Miami with the fastest American trains outside the Northeast.
-The trains, with a 125-mph top speed, have already shown that Americans will ride fast, frequent, and reliable trains.
+They have already shown what great American trains can be.

 Key Takeaways